-As part of the ACA legislation, the University is required to provide full-time employees with a 1095-C tax form on or before January 31st for the previous calendar year as proof of the health coverage offered to the employee and their family (if applicable) during that year.
+As part of the ACA legislation, the university must provide full-time employees with a 1095-C tax form on or before Jan 31st for the previous calendar year as proof of the health coverage offered to the employee and their family (if applicable) during that year.

 Instructions on opting into online delivery of tax forms: